 For ichthyosis that causes scaling:

-Solutions or creams with lactic or salicylic acid or urea may help.In some cases, you may be advised to wrap affected areas with a plastic or cellophane bandage after applying moisturizing agent.
+Solutions or creams with lactic or salicylic acid or urea may help.In some cases, it may be advised to wrap affected areas with a plastic or cellophane bandage after applying a moisturizing agent.
 Such bandages should not be used on children.